This Seattle to San Francisco road trip itinerary contains affiliate links.

 Whilst tours of the Island run throughout the day, I’d highly recommend booking an evening tour.
 Arriving on the island just as the shadows begin to lengthen, the prison’s dark corners and cells seem to come alive once darkness falls, making the whole experience all the more atmospheric.

-It was a haunting, but unforgettable, way to end what had been a truly incredible adventure.
+It was a haunting, but unforgettable, way to end to our drive Seattle to San Francisco.

-Final Thoughts on a Road Trip to Remember: Driving Seattle to San Francisco
+Final Thoughts on a Seattle to San Francisco Road Trip Itinerary

 Given the sheer length of this blog post and the amount of time dedicated to writing it, it’s a little surreal to think that we achieved just so much in 9 days.